 The Finalmouse Starlight Pro - TenZ is a mediocre option for MMO gaming as it only has two side buttons, and none of its buttons are programmable.
 That said, it does feel very well-built and has excellent sensor performance and click latency.

-The Finalmouse Starlight Pro - TenZ has Medium and Small size variants.
-We purchased and tested the Medium size variant.
-We haven't tested the Small version, but similar to other Small-size variants within this lineup, we expect it to be approximately five grams lighter and be more suitable for smaller hand sizes but perform very similarly otherwise.
+The Finalmouse Starlight Pro - TenZ has Medium and Small sizes available.
+We purchased and tested the Medium size version.
+We haven't tested the Small version, but similar to other Small-size models within the Starlight-12 lineup, we expect it to be approximately five grams lighter and more suitable for smaller hand sizes but perform very similarly otherwise.
 You can see the label for our unit here.

 The Finalmouse Starlight Pro - TenZ is a continuation of the Starlight-12 lineup and features a new silver colorway and included side grips.
 Finalmouse also indicates some minor tweaks to the manufacturing process to address misaligned scroll wheels and double-clicking issues that were noted on previous versions.
 Otherwise, this mouse remains an exceptionally lightweight, high-performance FPS-focused mouse.
 It's significantly more expensive than other gaming mice, in part due to its limited release and subsequent availability only through third-party retailers.

 The Finalmouse Starlight Pro-TenZ Medium and the Razer Viper Mini Signature Edition are lightweight wireless gaming mice with partially open magnesium alloy bodies.
 Both mice weigh virtually the same, but the Razer has significantly better sensor and latency performance.
 The Razer also supports a maximum wireless polling rate of 8000Hz, while the Finalmouse supports a maximum polling rate of 1000Hz.